 - 2 cartons (6 ounces each) fat-free reduced-sugar black cherry yogurt, divided

 - 1 carton (8 ounces) frozen fat-free whipped topping, thawed

-- In a large bowl, combine the cake mix, water, egg whites and oil; beat on low speed for 30 seconds.
-Beat on medium for 2 minutes.
-Fold in 3/4 cup yogurt.
+- In a large mixing bowl, combine the cake mix, water, oil and egg whites just until moistened; beat on low speed for 2 minutes.
+Fold in one carton of yogurt.

 - Pour into a 13-in. x 9-in. baking dish coated with cooking spray.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.